February 6, 2023

-Freight Rates madness A freight rate is a price at which a certain cargo is delivered from one point to another.
+A freight rate is a price at which a certain cargo is delivered from one point to another.
 Simple, right?
-You would assume that there is a global standard for data structures to determine how freight rates should look like, a framework for how to communicate freight rates?!
-This is how our reality instead looks like:
+You would assume that there is a global standard for data structures to determine how freight rates should look like, a framework for how to communicate freight rates.
+Right?

-In fact, commercial agreements are often communicated in free text form (via mail and Excel), are extremely error-prone, miss information and leave room for misinterpretation.
+In fact, commercial agreements, often communicated in free text form (via mail and Excel), are extremely error-prone, miss information and leave room for misinterpretation.

 2. Horrible data and information quality

 Obviously, the lack of standards leads to very poor data and information quality.
 You can imagine how much manual work is required to fix the issues caused by the examples mentioned above.

 But I've got more for you: we ran some analysis on our ecosystem and here are some shocking results:

 When observing digitization efforts in supply chain management, there is a mismatch between ambition and execution.

 I frequently hear freight forwarders complaining that their customers aim to digitize and develop ambitious and extensive lists of requirements – which is nice!